logtheta/rabbitmq-stomp-web/README.md

 ## Test environment

 Be sure to have Docker and Docker-Compose installed.
-Ensure you can execture the scripts in the project:
+Ensure you can execute the scripts in the project:

 ```bash
 chmod +x cluster/start.sh